Trump's company 'cheated' tax authorities, prosecutor says at trial | Law-Order

 The case is among the mounting legal troubles facing the 76-year-old Trump as he considers another bid for the presidency after losing in 2020.
 The Trump Organization between at least 2005 and 2021 paid executives - including its chief financial officer, Allen Weisselberg - in perks such as rent and car leases without reporting those benefits to tax authorities, said Susan Hoffinger, a prosecutor with the Manhattan district attorney's office.

-Former President Donald Trump's real estate company cheated tax authorities over a 15-year period, a New York prosecutor told a jury on Monday in her opening statement in the Trump Organization's criminal trial on tax fraud charges.
+Former President Donald Trump's real estate company cheated tax authorities over a 15-year period, a New York prosecutor told a jury on Monday in her opening statement in the Trump Organization's criminal tax fraud trial.
 The case is among the mounting legal troubles facing the 76-year-old Trump as he considers another bid for the presidency after losing in 2020.

 The Trump Organization between at least 2005 and 2021 paid executives - including its chief financial officer, Allen Weisselberg - in perks such as rent and car leases without reporting those benefits to tax authorities, said Susan Hoffinger, a prosecutor with the Manhattan district attorney's office.
 "This case is about greed and cheating, cheating on taxes," Hoffinger said.
 "The scheme was conducted, directed and authorized at the highest levels of the accounting department at the company."